 Even as a child, change management touched my life in many respects.
 One way was academically as I excelled through each grade level.
 Constantly learning new things and being challenged by new or more complex subject matter.
 Also, during my childhood, the loss of my grandparents was a huge change to the family dynamic.
 On both my father and mother’s sides of the family, my grandparents served as the nucleus.
 They were the central gathering place for my immediate family, my aunts, uncles and cousins.
 Looking back, it amazes me how much their loss changed the family dynamic.

 College was a significant change to manage since I had to learn how to balance my time.
 This was because of the variety and pace of my class schedule as well as the significantly larger workload.
 In addition, I had to balance my studies with social events and extracurricular activities.
 I also had new tasks which I had to be responsible for since I lived away from home.

 The sudden loss of my father in my early twenties was one of the most significant and impactful changes in my life.
 As I had to adjust to his passing and cope emotionally, I also had to be there in support of my immediate members in one of the most difficult time of our lives.

 As an avid reader, I continue to be in awe at how much every book I read changes and shapes me intellectually.
 With each book, I learn more in general and about myself, as well as fueling my passion for lifelong learning.

-One of the time periods I have always been interested in are WWII and the post WWII years.
+One of the time periods I have always been interested in is WWII and the post-WWII years.
 I have read extensively and watched documentaries about those years.
-I look at the landscape of Europe and how every day of peoples’ lives during that time and even after the war was an exercise in change management, socially, financially, and politically.
+As a result, I look at the landscape of Europe and how every day of peoples’ lives during that time and even after the war was an exercise in change management, socially, financially, and politically.
 I also look at other greatly impacted nations as well, like the United States and Japan, in addition to the entire world and how those years and their events shaped the climate of the entire world.

 My Current Life